Story: Colonial and provincial government

 Land districts, 1877 and 2008

-Though the land fund (revenue from land sales) was made part of colonial revenue in 1877, land boards were established in each provincial area to oversee the development and settlement of its public (Crown) lands.
-The establishment of land districts for North Auckland and Gisborne in 1919 and 1922 respectively was recognition of the scale of settlement activity then taking place in those two areas.
+When the land fund (revenue from land sales) was made colonial revenue in 1877, land boards were established in each provincial area to oversee the development and settlement of its public (Crown) lands.
+The establishment of land districts for North Auckland in 1919 and Gisborne in 1922 was recognition of the scale of settlement activity taking place in those regions.

 Using this item